stuttgart-things/docs/presentations/cicd-k8s.md

 --
 What is .gitignore
 * specify which files or parts of your project should be ignored by Git <!-- .element: class="fragment fade-up" -->
 --
-What is a helmfile?
-* Helmfile is a declarative spec for deploying helm charts <!-- .element: class="fragment fade-up" -->
-Keep a directory of chart value files and maintain changes in version control <!-- .element: class="fragment fade-up" -->
-Apply CI/CD to configuration changes <!-- .element: class="fragment fade-up" -->
-Periodically sync to avoid skew in environments <!-- .element: class="fragment fade-up" -->
---
-What is a taskfile?
-* Task is a task runner / build tool <!-- .element: class="fragment fade-up" -->
-* aims to be simpler and easier to use than, for example, GNU Make <!-- .element: class="fragment fade-up" -->
-* Since it's written in Go, Task is just a single binary and has no other dependencies <!-- .element: class="fragment fade-up" -->
---
 How to generate a private ssh key?
 * ssh-keygen <!-- .element: class="fragment fade-up" -->